jamf/Setup-Manager/ConfigurationProfile.md

 ## Webhooks

 Setup Manager can send web hooks to servers and services to trigger workflows there.
 You can read [details on how to configure and use WebHooks here](Docs/Webhooks.md).

+## Network Connectivity

+Setup Manager can check and display the network status and connectivity to a list of hosts.

 ## Localization